-Many consumers are confused why they should choose an orthodontist in the Austin TX area at the orthodontic practice of Mary Kay Becher DDS PA versus a general dentist or pedodontist to straighten their teeth with braces or Invisalign.
-Plain and Simple… the answer is experience and training.
+Many consumers are confused about why they should choose an orthodontist in the Austin, TX, area at versus a general dentist or pedodontist to straighten their teeth with braces or clear aligners.
+Plain and simple… the answer is experience and training.

 - All are dentists who specialize in oral care, and all are technically dentists.